Refine your search for walks in Saanen

 Jaun - Gruyères

-During thissecond stage, the Jaunbach river will be your companion for a long time.
-After Im Fang, it becomes the Jogne, which will then take you to the lake and the Montsalavens dam.
+During thissecond stage, the Jaunbach will be your companion for a long time.
+After Im Fang, it becomes the Jogne, which will then lead you to Lake Montsalavens and the dam.
 You will follow the path through the wild gorges of the Jogne.
 In Broc, you will pass by the famous Cailler chocolate factory.
-Your route will also take you past the Notre-Dame des Marches chapel.
+Your route will also take you past the chapel of Notre-Dame des Marches.
 You will arrive in Gruyères via its medieval castle.
-Don't miss out on trying the moitié-moitié fondue.
+Don't miss out on tasting the moitié-moitié fondue.

 Below the Moine, Col de Séron and summit of La Chaux from Lake Rétaud